BrownSpaceEngineering/PVDXosV2/README.md

 4. Install GDB Multiarch and other build tools:
    - `sudo apt install gdb-multiarch`
    - `sudo apt install build-essential`
+   - `sudo apt install clang-format`

+5. (Optional) Configure VSCode to use clang-format for formatting:

+   - Install the `clang-format` extension in VSCode.
+   - In VSCode properties, set the default formatter to `clang-format`.
+   - Enable 'format on save' in the settings.
+   - Set 'format on save mode' to 'modifications'.

 ### Mac/Linux (Geared towards Mac)